 [wpbtags]

-Using this code alone will just show tag links and post count next to them.
-It will not make it look pretty.
-Lets add some CSS to make it pretty.
-Copy and paste this CSS into your theme’s stylesheet.
+Using this code alone will just show tag links and the post count next to them.
+Let’s add some CSS to make it look better.
+Simply copy and paste this custom CSS to your website.

 Feel free to modify the CSS to meet your needs.
 This is how it looked on our demo site: